pasccom/QtcDevPlugin/README.md

 A `Y` means that QtcDevPlugin was tested against this Qt Creator version under the given operating system.
 A `N` means that the version of the plugin cannot work properly for the given operating system.
-A `P` means that the sources should be patched (see `patches/` folder) for the plugin to work under the given operating system.
+A `P` means that the sources should be patched (see `patches/` folder for that particular version) for the plugin to work under the given operating system.
 A `?` means that I currently do not know whether it works.

 INSTALLATION